AryanKanire/AI-Powered-CIBIL-Score/README.md

 🔹 Expansion to global credit markets.

 ## 🏆 Finally!!!
-This project bridges the gap in credit evaluation for businesses, making lending more **efficient, fair, and data-driven**.
+This project aims to bridge the gap in credit evaluation for businesses, making lending more **efficient, fair, and data-driven**.
 It has the potential to revolutionize risk assessment in the financial sector! 🚀